 Don’t worry about tomorrow, for tomorrow will bring its own worries.
 Matthew 6:34

+Enough happy thoughts.
 You can worry all you want about those things, but it won’t do you any good.
-Just look at what a few wise people say about the futility of worry:
+Just look at what two wise people say about worry:

-The most significant word about worry, of course, comes from Jesus.
+The best word about worry, of course, comes from Jesus.
 His instruction?
-Don’t.
-Paul echoed that thought in Philippians 4:6: “Don’t worry about anything; instead, pray about everything.
+“Don’t.”
+Paul echoed that thought in Philippians 4:6: “Don’t worry about anything; instead pray about everything.
 Tell God what you need, and thank him for all he has done.”
-The apostle Peter adds, “Give all your worries and cares to God, for he cares about what happens to you” (1 Peter 5:7).
+The apostle Peter added, “Give all your worries and cares to God, for he cares about what happens to you” (1 Peter 5:7).

-Sure, there will be plenty of things about next year you won’t like-natural disasters, world tension, community strife, and conflicts with parents or friends.
+Sure, there will be plenty of things about next year you won’t like—natural disasters, world tension, community strife, rumbles with friends or parents or your piano teacher, or maybe the serious illness of someone you care about.
 God never promised you a life without problems.
-And when scary things loom, you feel a sudden knot of worry in the pit of your stomach that paralyzes you.

-That knot is your internal reminder that it’s time to pray.
-When you feel yourself wound tight with anxiety, don’t let it paralyze you.
-Instead, let it prayer-alyze you.
-Tell God straight up how you feel.
-Fill him in on all the issues or people or circumstances that worry you.
-Invite him to take control of them and you.
-Keep praying until the anxiety settles down.
-And when your nervousness comes back, pray again … and again … and again.
+When bad, scary things come up, do you feel a sudden knot of worry in the pit of your stomach?
+That knot is your reminder that it’s time to pray.
+Whenever you feel yourself wound tight with worry, don’t let it paralyze you.
+Instead let it prayer-alyze you.
+Rush your concern to God in prayer.
+Tell him straight up how you feel.
+Fill him in on the people or situations that worry you.
+Give him the details and invite him to take control of them and you.
+Keep praying until your worry settles down.
+And when your nervousness comes back, pray again . . . and again . . . and again.

-When you interpret worry as a natural nudge to pray instead of an impossible burden to carry, troubling circumstances won’t be so scary.
-You won’t see them as incidents that terrify.
-You will take them as opportunities for God to work as you hand them over to him in prayer.
+When you interpret worry as a natural nudge to pray, whatever problems you face won’t be so scary.
+You’ll take them as opportunities for God to work as you hand them over to him in prayer.

-REFLECT: What worries you most about the next few days?
-The next month?
-The next year?
+TALK: What worries you most about the next few days? the next month? the next year?

-PRAY: Cast all your concerns on God, because he cares for you.
+PRAY: Take some time to give all your concerns to God, because he cares for you.